 From a fitness perspective, very little.
 A well-thought-out training plan will give you nearly the same benefits as a running programme.
 As I’ve mentioned, most of military fitness was based on rucking and it got me really fit.

-The key differences between rucking and running are the impact each form of exercise has on your body.
+The key difference between rucking and running is the impact each form of exercise has on your body.
 For example, every time your foot hits the ground when running you subject your body to huge forces.
 How much force?
 Well, research shows that seven times your bodyweight transfer through you knees with every footstrike.

 This figure far lower for rucking.
 Unless you decide to run with your backpack in which case you’ll increase the load hugley.